 Since launching in 2001, the Eden Project has transformed a disused china clay pit near St Austell, Cornwall, into a world-renowned attraction with sustainability at its core.
 Originally created to protect and conserve important and endangered plants, the site combines epic outdoor exploration with interactive education and even a new geothermal energy project.
-One of its giant biomes houses the world’s largest indoor rainforest, complete with a waterfall and Canopy Walkway, while the Mediterranean Biome takes you on a journey through the planet’s warm temperate regions.
+One of its giant biomes houses the world’s largest indoor rainforest, complete with a waterfall and Canopy Walkway, while the Mediterranean Biome takes visitors on a journey through the planet’s warm temperate regions.
 Thousands of other plant varieties stimulate the senses in 20 acres of outdoor gardens, packed with ornamental blooms, sculptures and paths to explore, while various sculptures reveal the ecological importance of different plants and insects, including Bombus the Giant Bee.

 Love…the Lost Gardens of Heligan

 Lost to the world and forgotten for three-quarters of a century, The Lost Gardens of Heligan have been lovingly revived over the last 30 years to become Europe’s largest garden restoration project.
 Transformed by Tim Smit, the founder of the Eden Project, the site is now a mysterious outdoor escape focused on preservation.
 Littered with rare plant breeds, ancient woodlands and plenty of wildlife, it also features a stunning National Collection of Camellias and Rhododendrons first planted more than 100 years ago.